Flagpole Magazine

 By Gwynne Dyer

-By Cindy Jerrell
+By Flagpole

 By Abigail Sherrod